-In today’s industrial sector, direct current (DC) motors are used everywhere.
-From robotics to automobiles, small and medium-sized motoring applications often feature DC motors for their wide range of functionality.
-Simply put, a DC motor is any of a class of rotary electrical motors that converts direct current electrical energy into mechanical energy.
-When it comes to types of DC motors, here are some of the possible ways of classifying micromotors.
+In today’s industrial sector, direct current (DC) motors are ubiquitous.
+From robots to cars, small to medium-sized car applications often use DC motors because of their wide range of functionality.
+Simply put, a DC motor is any type of rotating motor that converts DC electrical energy into mechanical energy.
+When it comes to the types of DC motors, here are some of the possible ways to classify micro motors.

 Types of DC Motors – Characteristics & Applications